horstoeko/zugferd/README.md

   $document = ZugferdDocumentPdfReader::readAndGuessFromFile(dirname(__FILE__) . "/xml/factur-x.pdf");
 ```

-The reading of the data is then analogous to [Reading a xml file](#reading-a-xml-file)
+The further reading of the invoice data is then identical with [Reading a xml file](#reading-a-xml-file)

 #### Writing a xml file

+The `ZugferdDocumentBuilder` class is again the central entry point to generate compliant XML data:

 ```php
   use horstoeko\zugferd\ZugferdDocumentBuilder;